Sayna-Y/Toronto_Bikeshare/README.md

 As of 2024, the accessibility of Bike Share Toronto has reached new heights, with over 800 stations around town.
 In a significant move to bolster this initiative, Toronto has expanded its e-bike program, transitioning from a pilot to a permanent fixture within the city's transit options.
 By the end of 2022, the e-bike fleet had expanded from 300 to 525, supported by 15 new e-stations.
 This growth is set to continue, with plans to increase the fleet to 2,000 e-bikes and add 100 more e-stations by 2025.

 The purpose of this project is to analyze the bike share dataset, and to understand the impact of various factors on bike-share demand and usage in Toronto.
-This project is divided into two parts.
-The first part, covered in this article, focuses on analyzing ridership patterns to identify key factors driving bike-share demand in Toronto.
-The second part will explore station-level analysis, comparing charging and regular stations, and how they align with TTC stations.
+This project is divided into three parts.

+**Part 1** focuses on analyzing ridership patterns to identify key factors that influence bike-share demand in Toronto.

+**Part 2** delves into station-level analysis, comparing the usage patterns of charging and regular stations, and examining their proximity to TTC stations to assess how well they are integrated with public transit.

+**Part 3** involves building a chatbot using GPT-4o to answer detailed questions about the Bike Share Toronto ridership data, providing an interactive tool for exploring and understanding the dataset.

 ## Source Data
 For my analysis, I used the following datasets: